Skip to main content

 How to Start an Encounter

 Starting an encounter in AutoScribe takes only a few steps.
 Follow this walkthrough to begin recording, capture your visit, and generate your clinical note automatically.
+Note: The old UI help article appears below the new UI version.

 A